Anne Rice: Distancing from Christianity

+In a later interview with Alice Cooper, she stated:My faith lives in my novels, of course.
+It lives in every word I write.
+It lives in my novels about Jesus.
+Though I’ve moved away from institutional Christianity and organized religion — and all its theological strife — my devotion to Jesus remains fierce.
+My faith blazes in my vampire novels, and in The Witching Hour series, and even in the erotica I’ve written.
+I believe that people are basically good as Anne Frank put it; I believe the creation is basically good and beautiful; I believe that sex is beautiful and good.
+I believe our capacity to love, to know pleasure, to want to live lives of meaning — all this reflects the existence of a loving and personal Creator.
+I dream of all things human being reconciled in our ethical institutions and moral institutions; I dream of all of us being redeemed in every way.
+This is why the story of the Incarnation is so important to me, the story of Jesus being born amongst us, growing up amongst us, working and sweating and struggling as we do, and dying amongst us before he rose from the dead and ascended into Heaven.
+I write about outsiders seeking redemption in one form or another and always will.

 Death

-Rice died from complications of a stroke at a hospital in Rancho Mirage, California on December 11, 2021, at the age of 80.
+Rice died from complications of a stroke at a hospital in Rancho Mirage, California, on December 11, 2021, at the age of 80.
 According to a statement from Rice's son Christopher Rice, the family planned to inter her at the family mausoleum at Metairie Cemetery in New Orleans.

 Rice was laid to rest in January 2022.
 The Rice Family Mausoleum is also the burial site of Rice's husband Stan Rice and daughter Michele.
 One side of the tomb is stained glass, the other three sides are engraved with Stan Rice's poems from his books "False Prophet" and "Some Lamb".
 The mausoleum is open to the public during visiting hours.